-Step 1.
-Schedule an Evaluation
+Schedule an Examination

 Medicare requires an examination with your doctor or other treating clinician prior to writing a prescription for a power mobility device.
 Your clinician must first consider the use of a cane, walker, manual wheelchair, scooter, and a standard power chair before considering a complex rehab power wheelchair.

 If your physician feels that your mobility needs must be resolved with a motorized wheelchair, this needs to be documented in your medical records.
 If the physician requests further examination to help determine the necessity of a complex power rehab equipment, they may set up an appointment with a physical therapist or occupational therapist to conduct further assessment.